 There is a liveaboard available for diving the Caymans, which makes hitting the outer sites much more convenient in combination with a long itinerary of diving closer to the islands along with full accommodation and food.
 Here is my review and a link to the liveaboard:

 A Sampling of Cayman Islands Dive Sites

-Stingray City (Grand Cayman): 2 meters (6.6 feet) average depth, sandbar that developed as a feeding station for southern stingrays which hang out there in droves, gentle interaction is possible, best to go in the afternoons to avoid crowds, snorkeler and all levels
+Stingray City (Grand Cayman): 2 meters (6.6 feet) average depth, a sandbar that developed as a feeding station for southern stingrays which hang out there in droves, gentle interaction is possible, best to go in the afternoons to avoid crowds, snorkeler, and all levels

 Eagle Ray Rock (Grand Cayman): 15-46 meters (50-150 feet), rocky pinnacle topping at 15 meters (50 feet), crack with a swim through, nearby coral heads, rich encrusting invertebrates, black corals, angelfish, green moray eels, great barracuda, pelagic stingrays, turtles, eagle rays and hammerhead sharks deep, experienced level

-Bloody Bay Wall (Little Cayman): 8 meters (25 feet) on down to the abyss, sheer wall with rich encrusting life and lots of fish, colorful and bioluminescent corals, sea fans, tube sponges, Nassau groupers, triggerfish, turtles and eagle rays, protected marine park, experienced level
+Bloody Bay Wall (Little Cayman): 8 meters (25 feet) on down to the abyss, a sheer wall with rich encrusting life and lots of fish, colorful and bioluminescent corals, sea fans, tube sponges, Nassau groupers, triggerfish, turtles, and eagle rays, protected marine park, experienced level

-Jackson’s Wall (Little Cayman): coral heads in the sand at 5 meters (15 feet), wall begins at 10 meters (35 feet), swim through entrance to the wall, many more swim throughs, wall drops off to great depths, Caribbean reef sharks, great barracuda, interesting macro critters like pipefish, pike blennies and scorpionfish, all levels
+Jackson’s Wall (Little Cayman): coral heads in the sand at 5 meters (15 feet), the wall begins at 10 meters (35 feet), swim through entrance to the wall, many more swim-throughs, wall drops off to great depths, Caribbean reef sharks, great barracuda, interesting macro critters like pipefish, pike blennies and scorpionfish, all levels

 Cayman Islands Photos